department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.medicationRequest-notes.md

 Some have no place to go, we could create extensions for them but then we would be passing information that ultimately will not be available from Cerner.

-- refillSubmitDate
+- refillSubmitDate -- we could stage a MedicationDispense with a whenPrepared, but that is not really the meaning of that element
 - refillRemaining

+unclear what the MHV value of `quantity` holds. how is this related to total, refill, how many left, etc.
+- quantity is the number of units in a refill

+unclear what the various stations, facilities, and locations mean relative to the ordering location, the dispensing location, the handover location, etc.

 Only convert those MedicationDetailTO with .category = "Rx Medication".
-Those with "Documented by VA" are not to be recorded as a [Medication Request](StructureDefinition-VA.MHV.PHR.medicationRequest.html), they might be a MedicationStatement.
+Those with "Documented by VA" are not to be recorded as a [Medication Request](StructureDefinition-VA.MHV.PHR.medicationRequest.html), they might be a MedicationStatement but that is a task for the future.

 Could use .supportingInformation to hold contained resources.
 Many elements in the FHIR MedicationRequest would not be populated.